<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 You have choices when it comes to the mudroom location.
 You can repurpose existing square footage or add an ideal mudroom to a larger renovation with a home addition project.

-Start by evaluating the flow of your first floor and whether or not you can reuse existing space.
-Is there extra space near a rarely used or poorly used entryway?
+Begin by evaluating how your first floor is currently used and whether any existing areas can be repurposed.
+For example, is there underutilized space near a rarely used entryway?
 Look for space in the following areas:

-Many older homes in the Chicagoland area have a long hall leading out to the back of the house.
+• Many older homes in the Chicagoland area have a long hallway leading out to the back of the house.
 We often reuse this small space by converting a portion of adjacent rooms into larger and more effective mudrooms.

-Do you have a spacious two-car garage?
-If so, consider claiming a small garage section to create a dedicated mudroom right where you enter the house.
+• Do you have a spacious two-car garage?
+If so, consider claiming a small section of the space to create a dedicated mudroom right where you enter the house.
 This clever conversion will keep your home organized and free from clutter.

 You can do a lot with a little.
 You may look at a space that is 4 feet wide and wonder if there is any potential there.
 A high-quality design-build firm will have exceptional interior design skills to evaluate whether you have enough space and find creative ways to repurpose the underused area.